Philip Davis with a case history from his multidisciplinary Centre for Research into Reading, Literature, and Society.

 Ahead of their British Psychological Society seminar series, Line Caes and Abbie Jordan call for creativity in research design.
 Living with chronic health conditions during adolescence can bring particular psychological and social challenges.
 But do we need to make more effort to hear the voices of those affected?

-In this exclusive extract from Gail Saltz's forthcoming book 'The Power of Different: The Link Between Disorder and Genius', she considers the experience of having a learning difference.
+In this exclusive extract from Gail Saltz's book 'The Power of Different: The Link Between Disorder and Genius', she considers the experience of having a learning difference.

 An exclusive chapter from a new book 'The Fat Lady Sings', by Cheryl Fuller, published by Karnac in March.

 With its relaunch, The Psychologist aims to reflect and encourage the trend for clear science communication.
 Here, regular contributors give their views on the benefits of engaging a wide audience.
 First up, Steve Reicher and Alex Haslam.